S&P 500 7,161.12 +0.74% DOW 49,176.04 -0.27% NASDAQ 24,815.50 +1.54% VIX 18.66 -3.37% CRUDE 93.47 -2.48% NAT GAS 2.69 +2.72% GOLD 4,745.00 +0.85%

 How to Use This Data

-Seasonal projection data for the Dow Jones Industrial Average shows how the index has historically performed during this same calendar period across past years.
-The consecutive pattern reflects a 60% win rate, meaning the index finished higher in 60 out of every 100 comparable historical periods, with an average return of +0.9%.
+Seasonal projection data for the Dow Jones Industrial Average reflects how the index has historically performed during this same calendar period across past years.
+The consecutive pattern shows a 70.0% win rate, meaning the DJIA finished higher in 70 out of every 100 comparable historical periods.
+The midterm election year pattern tells a notably different story, with only a 33.3% win rate.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.